Scorched earth: South American War of Independence

 In August 1812, Argentine General Manuel Belgrano led the Jujuy Exodus, a massive forced displacement of people from what is now Jujuy and Salta Provinces to the south.
 The Jujuy Exodus was conducted by the patriot forces of the Army of the North, which was battling a Royalist army.

 Belgrano, faced with the prospect of total defeat and territorial loss, ordered all people to pack their necessities, including food and furniture, and to follow him in carriages or on foot together with whatever cattle and beasts of burden that could endure the journey.
 The rest (houses, crops, food stocks and any objects made of iron) was to be burned to deprive the Royalists of resources.
 The strict scorched-earth policy made him ask on 29 July 1812 the people of Jujuy to "show their heroism" and to join the march of the army under his command "if, as you assure, you want to be free".
-The punishment for ignoring the order was execution, with destruction of the defector's properties.
-Belgrano labored to win the support of the populace and later reported that most of the people had willingly followed him without the need of force.
+The punishment for ignoring the order was execution, with the destruction of the defector's properties.
+Belgrano labored to win the support of the populace and later reported that most of the people had willingly followed him without the need for force.

 The exodus started on 23 August and gathered people from Jujuy and Salta.
 People travelled south about 250 km and finally arrived at the banks of the Pasaje River, in Tucumán Province in the early hours of 29 August.
 They applied a scorched-earth policy and so the Spaniards advanced into a wasteland.
 Belgrano's army destroyed everything that could provide shelter or be useful to the Royalists.

 Greek War of Independence

 In 1827, Ibrahim Pasha of Egypt led an Ottoman-Egyptian combined force in a campaign to crush Greek revolutionaries in the Peloponnese.
-In response to Greek guerrilla attacks on his forces in the Peloponnese, Ibrahim launched a scorched earth campaign which threatened the population with starvation and deported many civilians into slavery in Egypt.
-He also allegedly planned to bring in Arab settlers to replace the Greek population.
+In response to Greek guerrilla attacks on his forces in the Peloponnese, Ibrahim launched a scorched earth campaign that threatened the population with starvation and deported many civilians into slavery in Egypt.
 The fires of burning villages and fields were clearly visible from Allied ships standing offshore.
 A British landing party reported that the population of Messinia was close to mass starvation.
 Ibrahim's scorched-earth policy caused much outrage in Europe, which was one factor for the Great Powers (United Kingdom, the Kingdom of France and the Russian Empire) decisively intervening against him in the Battle of Navarino.

-Philippine–American War

-The Philippine–American War often included scorched-earth campaigns in the countryside.
-Entire villages were burned and destroyed, with torture (water cure) and the concentration of civilians into "protected zones."
-Many civilian casualties were caused by disease and famine.

-In the hunt for guerrilla leader Emilio Aguinaldo, American troops also poisoned water wells to try to force out the Filipino rebels.